Skip to content

 Helpful information and tips are included in each issue’s Tips & Techniques column.
 In the Spring 2026 column, expert stamper Donna Davis describes how to make your own special Fathers Day card—one with fish moving merrily along a stream.

 Click here to download a PDF file with detailed instructions on how to make this card.
-The card front is seen on the Home Page slider and above—the inside of the card is shown below.

 Each issue of RubberStampMadness includes stories for, by, and about, stampers.
 Plenty of stamp art is featured, along with information on how each piece was created.
 Stampers are encouraged to send in artwork for upcoming issues.
 Information about how to do this can be found on the Submit Art page.